 The vast majority of reflected cross-site scripting vulnerabilities can be found quickly and reliably using Burp Suite's web vulnerability scanner.

 Testing for reflected XSS vulnerabilities manually involves the following steps:

+- Test every entry point.
 Test separately every entry point for data within the application's HTTP requests.
 This includes parameters or other data within the URL query string and message body, and the URL file path.
 It also includes HTTP headers, although XSS-like behavior that can only be triggered via certain HTTP headers may not be exploitable in practice.

+- Test alternative payloads.
 If the candidate XSS payload was modified by the application, or blocked altogether, then you will need to test alternative payloads and techniques that might deliver a working XSS attack based on the context of the reflection and the type of input validation that is being performed.
 For more details, see cross-site scripting contexts